itiger-cluster/itiger-cluster.github.io/_pages/howtoapply.md

 After you submit your form, we will send a request to the University of Memphis IT Department in order to create your account.
 Once your account is created, we will notify you by email.
 Please wait between 3 - 5 business days after submitting the form before receiving a response.

 <strong>Next Steps?</strong>
 After you recieve your account, your next steps are to install the required software(potentially a VPN as well).
-You may follow this <a href="https://itiger-cluster.github.io/blog/2024/distill/">link</a> to continue getting started to use the HPC.
+You may follow this [link]({% post_url 2024-03-26-account %}) to continue getting started to use the HPC.